 Get clued up on ancient history at Museo Santuarios Andinos

-The museum is a dramatic destination to explore, and is most famous for its preserved body of a mummy that lay frozen for hundreds of years.
-Called “Juanita”, the mummy was found on the Ampato Volcano in 1995 by the two archaeologists.
-Take a tour and learn about the tapestries, shells and ceramics on display.
+The museum is a dramatic destination to explore and is most famous for its preserved body of a mummy that lay frozen for hundreds of years.
+Called “Juanita,” the mummy was found on the Ampato Volcano in 1995 by two archaeologists.

-Check out the colonial era churches in Yanahuara
+Check out the colonial-era churches in Yanahuara

 Tour around the hallowed Monasterio de Santa Catalina